 Jeera prices to trade higher today: Angel Commodities

-According to Angel Commodities, expect Jeera futures to trade higher on expectation of good physical demand from the stockists as good quality jeera hitting the market.
-Moreover, expectation of higher exports in coming three months may keep the prices supported at higher levels.
+According to Angel Commodities, expect Jeera futures to trade higher on diminishing supplies and expectation of good physical demand from the stockists.
+Moreover, higher exports in coming months will keep the prices supported at higher levels.

 Angel Commodities' report on Jeera